vatsa2005/use-resize/README.md

 ## Parameters:

-- See App.js for parameters
+- No required and optional parameters.